GabrieleMaurina/BabelRTS_Evaluation/readme.md

 The implementation of BabelRTS is availabe at this repository: https://github.com/GabrieleMaurina/BabelRTS

-The replication package included in the paper is available here: https://doi.org/10.5281/zenodo.14627004
+The original replication package included in the paper is available here: https://doi.org/10.5281/zenodo.14627004

 ### Demo